 The Joint Admission Medical Program is a pipeline to medical school for disadvantaged students involving a partnership between 9 medical schools and 65 public and private undergraduate institutions in Texas.
 This program allows for students to receive special mentoring by JAMP Faculty Directors.
-The Paul L. Foster School of Medicine anticipates having JAMP students starting in 2012.
+The Paul L. Foster School of Medicine has matriculated JAMP students since 2012.
 For further information contact JAMP@utsystem.edu.

 Will a graduate degree enhance my chances of admission?

 In general, emphasis is placed on undergraduate performance in science courses rather than graduate courses.
 Rejected applicants are not encouraged to obtain a graduate degree for the purpose of enhancing their chances of admission unless the program leads toward an alternative career goal.

 What will I be asked in my interviews?

 Each interviewer has his/her own distinctive interview style.
 However, most will be interested in determining your maturity, motivation for the study of medicine, problem-solving skills, ability to relate to people, and ability to express your ideas in an organized manner.
 Most interviewers also expect you to know something about current social, economic, and ethical issues in medicine, specifically as they relate to Texas.

 What influence will my financial status have on my chances of admission?